tradle/mycloud/README.md

 - bot_onsealevent: where your bot (business logic) processes seal events (reads/writes)
 - bot_onmessagestream: where the bot engine replicates sent/received data to tables (see `bucket-x` in Tables)
 - bot_graphql: your bot's built-in graphql API
+- bot_samples: generates a bunch of sample data

 \* Note: the purpose of authentication is to know whether to send the user messages from the `outbox` table.
 Inbound messages don't require pre-authentication, as they are all signed.